codex-academy/api-creation-workshop/heroku-deploy.md

 * `heroku apps:rename put-your-app-name-here`
 * `git push heroku main`

+Ensure you have start scipt in `package.json` under scripts:

+`start" : "node index.js`

 ## Database setup

 Create a PostgreSQL database on Heroku for you app using this command: